-As we increasingly use mobile devices like iPhones for sending work emails, we must be alert to the security risks email can pose to organizations and private data.
+As we increasingly use mobile devices like iPhones for sending work emails, we must be alert to the mobile security risks that email can pose to organizations and private data.

 A recent LinkedIn poll found that 71% of people check their emails as soon as they wake up – either every day, or sometimes.
 It’s likely that many of the people reading this article will have fallen into this very habit; picking up your phone, still blurry-eyed, to check the notifications you’ve missed overnight.